 Benedict is also overseeing plans and fundraising for critical new facilities to house the UConn men's and women's soccer, baseball and softball teams.

 In December of 2016, Benedict brought Randy Edsall back home to UConn as head football coach -- after Edsall established himself as the winningest-coach in program history from 1999-2010.

-Prior to joining the Connecticut staff, Benedict served as the Chief Operating Officer for the athletics department at Auburn University for two years.
-Benedict is a highly-experienced athletic administrator who served as Deputy Athletic Director at Minnesota (2012-14) and in leadership positions at Virginia Commonwealth (2010-12), Long Beach State (2007-10), and Arizona State (1996-2006).
+Prior to UConn, Benedict served as the Chief Operating Officer for the athletics department at Auburn University for two years.
+Benedict is a highly-experienced athletic administrator who served as the Deputy Athletic Director at Minnesota (2012-14) and in leadership positions at Virginia Commonwealth (2010-12), Long Beach State (2007-10) and Arizona State (1996-2006).

 Benedict directed all the day-to-day operations of the Auburn athletic department, with particular emphasis in operational planning, resource allocation, budget development and strong financial management.
 He led the department in developing strategic long-range plans for a $120-plus million budget, facilities, staffing and accomplishing strategic goals.

 He coordinated a five-year strategic plan for Auburn athletics, which featured initiatives for strategic priorities and goals.
 Benedict directed a team of staff members and coaches in creating a facility master plan and the initiation of a game-day master plan.

 Benedict led a feasibility study to make renovations to Auburn's Jordan-Hare Stadium that initiated a $150-$180 million project.
 He negotiated a unique nine-year extension with Under Armour that included both product, cash and $10 million worth of stock.

 Benedict provided ongoing support for the administration of the Auburn football program and was the men's basketball sport administrator.